 - Warning Stage 4 (Emergency Stage) River level is 75'- 77' and forecast to rise.
-Flooding is expected in south areas of the County.
-Boils and seepage are evident along the land side of the levees. - The EOC Director, or designee (Liaison Officer), will contact and request closure of public and private schools.
-The PIO will notify the public. - The EOC Director, or designee (PIO), will advise the public of appropriate emergency information (possible evacuation). - City should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the Department of Water Resources (DWR), Levee District 1, YCPD, YCFD, Sutter County OEM, and SBFCA. - The Planning Section, in conjunction with Law Branch, Fire Branch, and Medical Branch, will evaluate the need for evacuation of medical facilities and rest homes.
-Liaison Officer will work with skilled nursing facilities, care and in-home care contacts, and the local medical facilities. - The City Manager (EOC Director) may consider a Disaster Declaration. - The Incident Commander will request mutual aid through the Operational Area Coordinators.
-Incident Management Team will identify Staging and Check-In locations for Mutual Aid Resources. - The Public Information Officer will advise the news media of situation, and disseminate emergency public information. - The EOC Director, or designee (Planning Section Chief) will insure that an Incident Action Plan is completed for each operational period.
+Flooding is expected in southern areas of the County.
+Boils and seepage may be evident along the landside of the levees. - The EOC Director, or designee (Liaison Officer), will contact and request the closure of public and private schools.
+The PIO will notify the public. - The EOC Director, or designee (PIO), will advise the public of appropriate emergency information (recommended evacuation warnings). - The city should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the Department of Water Resources (DWR), Levee District 1, YCPD, YCFD, Sutter County OEM, and SBFCA. - The Planning Section, in conjunction with Law Branch, Fire Branch, and Medical Branch, will evaluate the need for evacuation of medical facilities and rest homes.
+Liaison Officer will work with skilled nursing facilities, care and in-home care contacts, and local medical facilities. - The City Manager (EOC Director) may consider a Disaster Declaration. - The Incident Commander will request mutual aid through the Operational Area Coordinators.
+Incident Management Team will identify Staging and Check-In locations for Mutual Aid Resources. - The Public Information Officer will advise the news media of the situation and disseminate emergency public information. - The EOC Director or designee (Planning Section Chief) will ensure that an Incident Action Plan is completed for each operational period.